-- Identifying the island’s progression in terms of resource management
+- Identification of the island's margins for progress in terms of resource management

 - Recognition of the key-players’ commitment

-- Strengthening of management capacities: lobbying, reporting, innovative funding
+- Strengthening of local management capacities: lobbying, reporting, innovative financing

 On an international level

-- Capitalising on management measures that can be replicated in other areas
+- Capitalisation of sustainable territorial planning and practices that can be replicated in other territories

 - Concrete contribution to ecological transition and sustainable management of resources, in line with international conventions